What is Love Trauma?

-The DSM-IV-TR Diagnostic manual from the American Psychiatric Association, has a diagnosis for PTSD – (Post Traumatic Distress Disorder); which most people hear about happening in our soldiers during or after war, or occurring when you suddenly loose a loved one.
-However, situations in a love relationship like discovering your spouse cheated on you, ripped you off or lied and manipulated you, treats you with no respect by using emotional or verbal abuse; these are all situations where Love trauma is evident.
+The DSM-IV-TR Diagnostic manual from the American Psychiatric Association has a diagnosis for PTSD – (Post Traumatic Distress Disorder); which most people hear about happening in our soldiers during or after a war, or occurring when you suddenly lose a loved one.
+However, situations in a love relationship like discovering your spouse cheated on you, ripped you off, or lied and manipulated you, treats you with no respect by using emotional or verbal abuse; these are all situations where Love trauma is evident.

 Know that mourning a lost love relationship is common, and to feel devastated is nothing to be ashamed of.
 It takes time to heal, as the effects of trauma are actually a brain condition.
 Commit to being very active – find hobbies, seek out friends, get busy with a new work project, read motivational spiritual books, exercise and eat super healthy – this is a great time to start taking care of YOU.
 Try to find some good out of the bad, and have only 1-2 friends you confide in, versus telling the whole world your problems.
 It is best to seek out immediately a Love Coach, and give them all the details; then work together to get you past the pain.